avg16/military_xernians_intellisystem/statement_1/readme.md

 ### 1. **Data Loading and Exploration**
    - We first loaded the provided dataset (`data.csv`), which contained the alien messages and attributes.
    - A thorough data exploration was performed to understand the structure of the data and check for missing values, data types, etc.
+   - Various plots like the histplot, stripplot, heatmap were plotted to gather more knowledge about the data and perform EDA.
+   - The data was found to be really simple without sematic relationships between words and that the messages were random.

 ### 2. **Preprocessing**
    - To prepare the data for machine learning, we cleaned and preprocessed the dataset by:
      - Encoding the categorical data (like the tail attribute) into numerical form.
      - Tokenizing and vectorizing the alien messages into numeric features that could be used by machine learning models.
+(Not for the final subumission)

 ### 3. **Feature Engineering**
    - We engineered additional features from the message text and the physical characteristics of the aliens.